michaelhenkel/contrail-tripleo-docu/docs/overcloud/advanced/remotecompute.rst

 Deployment
 ----------

-Add contrail-subcluster.yaml to the openstack deploy command:
+Add contrail-subcluster.yaml and contrail-ips-from-pool-all.yaml to the openstack deploy command:

 .. code:: bash